Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ---
 ## Usage

-A form control allows the user to enter text into a UI.
+A Text Input is a form control that allows the user to enter text into a UI.
 They typically appear in forms.

 ![Text input usage](/images/textinput_usage.svg)